WeTechHK/Universal-BCOS-DOC/source/basic/smart_contract.md

 ## Public record

 Smart contracts are useful for audits and tracking.
-Since Ethereum smart contracts are on a public blockchain, anyone can instantly track asset transfers and other related information.
+Since Universal BCOS smart contracts are on a public blockchain, anyone can instantly track asset transfers and other related information.
 For example, you can check to see that someone sent money to your address.

 ## Privacy protection

 Smart contracts also protect your privacy.
-Since Ethereum is a pseudonymous network (your transactions are tied publicly to a unique cryptographic address, not your identity), you can protect your privacy from observers.
+Since Universal BCOS is a pseudonymous network (your transactions are tied publicly to a unique cryptographic address, not your identity), you can protect your privacy from observers.

 ## Visible terms